-Tents obviously come in all shapes and sizes.
+Tents come in all shapes and sizes.
 If you are wanting to do any series backpacking your Walmart special isn’t the right tent.
 This isn’t to say there aren’t affordable ways to backpack with a tent but typically you will get what you pay for.
-There are trade-offs when you decide to go cheaper on a tent.
+There are trade-offs when you decide to go cheap on a tent.
 The best backpacking tent will be made of quality materials that maximize weight, size, strength, and durability.
 The trade-off for weight savings is often the internal volume in the space is tight.
 The best backpacking tents aren’t spacious but you backpack to spend time in the wilderness.
 A tent, more so than almost any other piece of backpacking gear, must be able to withstand all that mother nature can throw at it.

 Classification and Rating

 We classify tents as essential backpacking gear but also give it and the associated items a rating.
-Obviously you need some form of shelter to go backpacking so it is an essential piece of gear.
+Obviously, you need some form of shelter to go backpacking so it is an essential piece of gear.
 Our A-F rating is to help newcomers to backpacking know where to best spend their budget.
 The best backpacking tent, if cleaned and maintained well, will last for many years.
 Check out our best backpacking gear post to see how we rank and rate all the gear in one place.

 Best Backpacking Tent